tuxology/tracevizlab/labs/101-trace-navigation-in-tracecompass/README.md

 The ``up`` and ``down`` arrows, and the ``mouse scroll`` moves the view up and down, while the ``left`` and ``right`` arrows will go to the next and previous events of the currently selected entry.

 Time selection is done with the mouse, by ``left-clicking`` on a timestamp to select a single time, or ``left-drag`` to select a time range.
 Zooming in to a time range is done by ``right-drag``ging the mouse to that time range.
 All the opened views, as well as the events table will synchronize with the time selection and/or visible time ranges.

+Another interesting time graph view for kernel traces is the `Control Flow` view.
+The corresponding tab should be right next to the `Resources` view in the perspective.
+This view shows every thread in the system and their status at different time.
+While the `Resources` view shows a quick overview of the whole system, the `Control Flow` view is interesting to follow a specific process or thread that we are interested in.
+For instance, for this lab, the process of interest would be `ls` and we can find it in the `Control Flow` view.

 - - -